ExabeamLabs/new-scale-content-hub/Automation/readme.md

 - **Scheduling** — run automations on a cron schedule
 - **Audit logs** — full execution history of every playbook run

-Windmill is self-hostable, open-source, and can run entirely within your own environment — no data leaves your network.
+Windmill runs within your own environment, keeping your data and credentials fully under your control.

-> Several large enterprises with 50+ person security teams have migrated from Palo Alto Cortex XSOAR and Tines to Windmill, attracted by the flexibility of writing real code rather than working around the constraints of a proprietary playbook editor.
+> Large enterprise security teams with 50+ analysts have migrated from platforms like Palo Alto Cortex XSOAR and Tines to Windmill, drawn by the flexibility of writing real code rather than working within the constraints of a proprietary playbook editor.

 ---